TmanTman/RecordCanvasEvents/README.md

 # RecordCanvasEvents
 Attempts to record and play back annotations made on a canvas

-A live demo on the gh-pages branch [here](https://tmantman.github.io/RecordCanvasEvents/)
+A live demo on the gh-pages branch [here](https://tmantman.github.io/RecordCanvasEvents/).
+Press the record button and draw on the indicated canvas.
+Press the stop button.
+Playback will then occur on the other canvas.

 This project uses [paperjs](http://paperjs.org/) and [kinetophone](https://github.com/BinaryMuse/kinetophone) to record canvas events and play it back.